-Most tea parties don’t need special entertainment because conversation will keep guests busy.
+Most tea parties don’t need special entertainment because the conversation will keep guests busy.
 Have some conversation starters ready, in case they're needed.
 Everyone can mix and mingle as they sip their favorite teas.
-You may want to distribute a facts sheet about the different teas.

 If you want to include entertainment, here are some ideas: